 The Bodhisatta was once an elephant.
 He was white all over and magnificently beautiful.
 A herd of eighty thousand elephants followed him as their leader, but when he found that some of them were sinners, he left to live alone.

-One day a forester got lost and the Bodhisatta heard him crying in despair for fear of death.
-He invited the man to his house and fed him a variety of fruits for several days.
-Then he took the man, riding on his back, to the highway so he could return home.
+One day a forester got lost, and the Bodhisatta heard him crying in despair for fear of death.
+He invited the man to his home and fed him fruit of every kind for several days.
+Then he took the man, riding on his back, to the road so he could return home.

 In the Lifetime of the Buddha

-One day the Buddha overhead his disciples talking about Devadatta, a disciple of the Buddha who became his nemesis, being ungrateful for all the Buddha has provided them.
-He told them this story to explain that Devadatta had always been an ingrate and lacked virtue, even in the past.
+The forester was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
+One day the Buddha overheard his disciples talking about how Devadatta was ungrateful for all that the Buddha had provided them.
+The Buddha told them this story to explain that even in the past, Devadatta had been an ingrate and lacked virtue.

-The forester was an earlier birth of Devadatta while the tree fairy was an earlier birth of Sariputta, one of the Buddha’s top disciples.
+The tree fairy was an earlier birth of Sariputta, one of the Buddha’s top disciples.